July 1, 2016–June 30, 2018

 - The scholarship is $30,000 per year; the total amount is to support the research of the recipient and is not to diminish or replace the usual or expected compensation or benefits of the recipient.
 Indirect costs are not paid to the recipient or to the recipient’s institution.

-- The scholar is expected to attend the Clinical Congress of the American College of Surgeons in 2017 to present a report on the research as part of the Surgical Forum, and to receive a certificate at the annual meeting of the Scholarships Committee.
+- The scholar is expected to attend the Clinical Congress of the American College of Surgeons in 2018 to present a report on the research as part of the Scientific Forum and to receive a certificate at the annual meeting of the Scholarships Committee.

 - Approval of the application is required from the administration (dean or fiscal officer) of the institution.
 Supporting letters from the head of the department of surgery (or the surgical specialty) and from the mentor who will be supervising the applicant’s research must be submitted.
 Only in exceptional circumstances will more than one scholarship be granted in a single year to applicants from the same institution.